by Peggy Sweeney

 Over the years, I have had the opportunity to ride along with police officers in big cities and small communities.
-After signing a department waiver, there were calls where I could accompany an officer when he or she served a warrant, did drug and alcohol testing and domestic violence calls.
+After signing a department waiver, there were calls where I could accompany an officer when he or she served a warrant, did drug and alcohol testing, or responded to domestic violence calls.
 I have a very dear friend who is a retired detective from Michigan.
 Ride alongs with him took us into the seedier parts of town.
-On one occasion, he encouraged me to ask questions of a mother of a suspect.
+On one occasion, he encouraged me to ask questions of the mother of a suspect.
 He felt being a woman, she would be more receptive to talking to me.

 Also, I have been allowed to enter medium and maximum security prisons to understand somewhat what these officers face daily.
 Once or twice, I talked with the prisoners and, one time was allowed to stand outside the door leading into solitary confinement.
 The twenty-four continuous bantering, name-calling, screaming of the inmates these officers cope with daily is still etched in my memory.

 This is what I want you to know about me and the thousands of men and women in all of the named professions.
 I loved my work!
 No, not that someone died; but rather, I was called upon to care for the deceased as well as comfort the living.
 Sometimes, the best my paramedic partner and I could do was console the family members after our best efforts could not save their loved one.